Quant Trading & Research

 What does an 'assistant' QR do?

-You can easily spot the shit work from the above blog post that a professional researcher making 7 figures would love to dump on some eager trainee.
-Even if there is a small army of teams set up for the QR department there is always something tedious they would rather someone else to do for them like maintenance of the research infrastructure, writing documentation, analysis of the production system to optimize trading fees or reconciliation tasks end of day if you can be trusted with that work.
+You can easily spot the shitwork from the above blog post that a professional researcher would love to dump on some eager trainee.
+Even if there is a small army of teams set up for the QR department there is always something tedious they would rather someone else to do for them like maintenance of the research infrastructure, writing documentation, analysis of the production system so the parameters can be tweaked, or reconciliation tasks or regulatory stuff end of day if you can be trusted with that work.

 Why would you offer to do this?
-Because then they have time to show you the magic of predicting the future.
+Because then they have time to show you the magic.

 What are the basics?